General terms and conditions

 - embargoes or inability to obtain supplies; and/or

-- any circumstances which obstruct the normal course of business resulting in the fact the performance of the agreement by Youngbits cannot be reasonable expected by the Counterparty.
+- any circumstances which obstruct the normal course of business resulting in the fact the performance of the agreement by Youngbits cannot be reasonably expected by the Counterparty.

 - Parties may terminate the agreement at any time by mutual agreement.